firecmsco/firecms/website/docs/collections/collections.md

 });
 ```

-This collection can then be used by including it in the `collections` prop of your main export, a `FireCMSAppConfig`
+In FireCMS Cloud, this collection can then be used by including it in the `collections` prop of your main export, a `FireCMSAppConfig`
 object.

+In FireCMS PRO, `collections` are passed directly to the `useBuildNavigationController` hook.

 ## Subcollections